CU-Robotics/buff-code/System_Tests.md

 ### MVP
  - Modify standard/nodes.yaml
+   - Update the motor_index with any missing motors
-   - set the appropriate CAN config (should only need to check gimbal and feeder shooter, but chassis won't hurt)
+   - Update the appropriate CAN config (should only need to check gimbal and feeder shooter, but chassis won't hurt)
-   - set the kinematics that reflect the newly added motors
+   - Update the kinematics that reflect the newly added motors
  - Connect to Active robot
- - Run the system without zero'd motor gains and validate all motor feedback and controller inputs (from autonomy and DR16)
+ - Run the system with zero'd motor gains and validate all motor feedback and controller inputs (from autonomy and DR16)
    - confirm that kinematics produce good motor references and somewhat valid state estimates (Do not proceed until done)
-   - similar to the steps in the critical safety test
+   - similar to the steps in the critical safety test (use rosbash)
    - Determine safe limits for motors with limited motion
  - Modify standard/nodes.yaml
    - set the motor gains and limits you want